-Board Certified Criminal Defense Trial Lawyer, Nearby Tampa, Florida defends all drug crimes, including marijuana, cannabis, grow house cases and helps with medical marijuana and drug programs.
+Board Certified Criminal Defense Trial Lawyer, Near Tampa, Florida defends all drug crimes, including marijuana, cannabis, grow house cases and helps with medical marijuana and drug programs.

 Serious charges - serious defense - fight to win